LukeEmmet/GemiNaut/README.md

 * Support both Gemini and Gopher protocol
 * Autolinking of urls in Gopher text pages
 * View source
+* Option to view a simplified rendering of linked web pages

 # License